spdx/spdx-spec/docs/serializations.md

 #### Parsing "@graph"

 You will find an array of objects under the "@graph" key.
-Every one of these objects has a "type" key that tells you the class of the SPDX-3 model that the object is an instance of.
+Every one of these objects has a "type" key that tells you the class of the SPDX 3 model that the object is an instance of.
 The rest of the keys then correspond to the properties of that SPDX class.
 Take special note of the "spdxId" key which specifies the ID by which the object can be referenced from other places.